 Now, to be absolutely fair to the game, the romance/slice-of-life sections of the game are just run of the mill and not completely terrible.
 Chris has the romantic options of either Laura or Li, as well as his friend Joe’s relationship with a singer in another band.
 You can hang out with them, but by doing so you’ll learn that the only real difference between them is aesthetics.
 They have very similar problems at home and barely any unique interactions with our protagonist to stand out.
 You can argue that it’s supposed to be a reprieve from the action, but it unfortunately serves as a constant reminder of just how empty the characters are.

 Every character in this game breaks down on three lines: victims, villains and disillusioned.
 First you have your victims and we get just enough from them to know they either have a bright future ahead of them or some sort of sexual interest in the protagonist.
 As soon as someone points out how awesome is they are, you can start their death clock because they’re not going to last much longer.
 These girls exist solely to die and their narrative importance ends when the game gets bored with investigating their demise.
 They leave no lasting impact, which leaves them as even less than a Woman in a Refrigerator where you could argue that that fate at least led to some narrative weight and usefulness.
-The women here would kill to be killed and their deaths barely register as anything more than an attempt to buy the writers time to figure out what the Hell they’re doing.
+The women here would kill to be killed for more than just an attempt to buy the writers time to figure out what the Hell they’re doing.

-Next we have the villains: characters that are bad guys, because the story needs bad guys.
-Long-time readers of VNs Now! know that I have a special place in my weathered shell of a heart for the dark side.
+Next we have the characters that are bad guys, because the story needs bad guys.
+Long-time readers of VNs Now know that I have a special place in my weathered shell of a heart for the dark side.
 A well-crafted villain is more precious than frankincense and myrrh when it comes to visual novels: ESPECIALLY English Visual Novels.
 Impulse has its fair share of villains, but they are executed in a way that makes little sense.
 The most villainous of Impulse’s rogue gallery are the Seattle Police Department….no, I’m not joking.
 While they don’t actually commit any of the crimes on screen, they do not attempt to solve any of them.
 The reasons all sound different, but when you give it some thought, it’s all different variations of ‘we don’t really give a damn, but don’t want the negative publicity of not giving a damn’.
 Because of this depraved indifference, four women are killed.

 Make no mistake here: that is what happens.
 The best the police ever look is incompetent thanks to one officer who represents truth and decency in the police force, but is not smart enough to actually solve the crimes he’s faced with.
 The rest of the force cares so little about an active serial killer that they rush the investigations to try and pen it on ANYTHING else that doesn’t require them to actually look into the crimes.
 I have seen some bad portrayals of police officers in my day (coughFisheyePlacebocough), but never in my life have I seen an entire police department portrayed as the willing accomplice to a serial killer.
-There is no other way to parse this portrayal: by their negligence in the face of an active killer, that is what they are.
+There is no other way to parse this portrayal.
+By their negligence in the face of an active killer, that is what they are.

 Then you have the second tier baddies who Chris and his friends suspect at various points of the game to be the serial killer.
 These two men are given seedy backstories and act like braying jackasses whenever they’re on screen, so the audience can be immediately repulsed by how slimy they are and consider them a murder suspect.
 One problem: at no time do they present any actual evidence that either of these two are potential murders.
 Maddeningly enough, they do the exact opposite.
 Yeah, the game gives you a metric butt ton of evidence that neither of them are responsible for the murders they’re accused of AND YET Chris and his merry band of dumbasses continue to investigate them because they’re just so slimy and mean, they must have had something to do with it!

 Just like the various victims go beyond women in refrigerators, this turn laughs in the face of Idiot Logic.
-Please understand, this game doesn’t even attempt to portray the suspected murderers as murderers.
+Please understand; this game doesn’t even attempt to portray the suspected murderers as murderers.
 It exonerates them before the investigation even starts, so we end up burning time each following our main characters as they try to piece together circumstantial evidence to nail on someone the reader knows is innocent.
 The first time they try to pull this it’s simply stunning, but the second time is when Impulse starts outright slapping the reader in the face.

 The second time has a slimy talent agent who signs his groups to unfair contracts and cheats on his wife.
 Chris and his friends are convinced he’s the serial killer and dig into his life until they feel they have enough evidence to confront him…in a place of the agent’s choosing…without telling anyone else where they’re going.
-You see where this is going, I see where this is going; anyone with a functional frontal lobe sees where this is going.
+You see where this is going, I see where this is going.
+Anyone with a functional frontal lobe sees where this is going.
 Guess who didn’t see where this was going?
 YUP: Chris and his friends get captured by the agent in his apparent warehouse/torture chamber/underground fighting pit/they never really explain what the Hell the place was, and are kept there for several days…alive.

 Again, I’d like to state for the record that Impulse is still trying to convince the audience that this man is not only a murderer, but a serial murderer.
 Chris and his friends have, presumably, found a place he didn’t want found that could tie him to several crimes that would end up badly for him if discovered.
 He cannot let them go, yet he keeps them alive.
 Why?
 Well, plot armor.